maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 # Understanding GTFS Data and Creating the Transit Schema

-In this module, you'll learn about the General Transit Feed Specification (GTFS) data format and how to model this data within Apache Ignite.
+In this module, you'll learn about the General Transit Feed Specification (GTFS) data format and how to model the data within Apache Ignite.
 You'll create a schema that enables efficient storage and querying of transit vehicle positions.

 ## The GTFS Format: Transit Data in Motion